Pacific Southwest, Region 9: Superfund

 Community Advisory Group for Aerojet Superfund Issues

-EPA held a meeting with representatives of a variety of community interests on March 22, 2001, to provide information on establishing a Community Advisory Group (CAG) for the site.
+EPA meets with representatives of a variety of community interests since March 22, 2001, to provide information on establishing a Community Advisory Group (CAG) for the site.
 A CAG has been formed and holds bimonthly meetings.
 The CAG Chairperson is Janis Heple.
 The most recent available notes from the CAG meetings are located in the Documents and Reports - Community Involvement section.
-If you would like to come to an Aerojet CAG meeting, please send your email address to Jackie Lane, Community Involvement Coordinator at firstname.lastname@example.org
+If you would like to come to an Aerojet CAG meeting, please send your email address to Jackie Lane, Community Involvement Coordinator at email@example.com

 Western Groundwater (OU-3) Proposed Plan Public Meeting